 4. Compromised Credentials

 Almost half of all cyber attacks involve stolen or compromised credentials.
 In addition, it’s been estimated that billions of stolen credentials are available on the dark web—the result of both compromised databases and cyber attacks.
 Bad actors use these credentials to gain access to a network or system and conduct an attack.
 It’s becoming common that’s as part of ransomware-as-a-service, hackers can pay for compromised credentials in addition to the malware needed to conduct a ransomware attack

 5. Supply Chain Vendors

-Third-party attacks have been on the rise for years as organisations become digitised and more interconnected, relying more on vendors and third-party applications.
+Third-party attacks have been on the rise for years as organizations become digitized and more interconnected, relying more on vendors and third-party applications.
 Hackers gain access to a third party, and then attack all the clients attacked by that third party.
 That is exactly what happened with the SolarWinds attack of 2020.
-Unfortunately, many organisations lack detailed understanding of their third parties and the system access they have.
+Unfortunately, many organizations lack detailed understanding of their third parties and the system access they have.

 7. Man-in-the-Middle Attacks

 This high-tech form of eavesdropping involves a bad actor getting between you and the party to which you’re attempting to send your data or information.
 This kind of attack typically occurs when a user is connected to public or unprotected Wi-Fi — highlighting the importance of VPNs.
 Once a cyber criminal gains access to the user, they can deploy tools that will capture credentials, launch malware, or obstruct data.